anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 * Configuration settings/features/capabilities will be baseline.
 * Entrance Criteria Guidelines will be satisfied prior to OPNFV verification (i.e. Supplier needs to submit/agree/conform)
   * Conform to CNTT RM
-  * Confirm to CNTT RA
+  * Conform to CNTT RA
   * Submit standard documentation
   * Adhere to security compliance
 * Exit Criteria Guidelines will be satisfied prior to issuance of OPNFV compliance badges.